CosmicLaca/ComfyUI_Primere_Nodes/README.md

 - The second helper node is 'Primere meta distributor'.
 Connect this node input to the output of image recycler, then you will get back the workflow settings.
 - These 2 additional nodes helps to use switches on image recycler to choose you want to use workflow settings or image meta for new generation process.
 - Check example workflow: **civitai-image-recycler.json**
+- **Primere_full_workflow.json** use this node.
+- Node can create pixel perfect same image as the source without extra nodes or workflow settings, if the source image created by Primere workflow ans saved by Primere file saver.

 <a href="./Workflow/readme_images/pmetadistribitions.jpg" target="_blank"><img src="./Workflow/readme_images/pmetadistribitions.jpg" height="320px"></a>